-When looking for a student, auto or home loan, many lenders may request for your credit report.
+When looking for a student, auto or home loan, many lenders may request your credit report.
 Don’t worry!
 FICO scores ignore these inquiries made within the 30 days prior to receiving the loan.
-So if you find a loan within 30 days of shopping, the inquiries won’t affect your score within the time period.
+So, if you find a loan within 30 days of shopping, the inquiries won’t affect your score within the time period.

 Improving your score!